Mateusz-Grzelinski/kuba-notes/README.md

 ﻿
-Small addon that adds note taking abilities to Blender
+[KubaNotes](https://github.com/Mateusz-Grzelinski/kuba-notes) is small addon that adds note taking abilities to Blender

 ## Features

-- added www link to empty
+- open link: type any text and open in preferred application: www link will open web, path will open file explorer

 ## Installation